 A. Specials are classes held outside of the Early Childhood classroom during class time.
 The Canterbury Kids, starting in January, go to library weekly and have gymnastics two times a month.
 The rest of the Early Childhood students, starting in October, have library weekly, French/music weekly and gymnastics two times a month.

-A. Parents are welcomed and encouraged to volunteer at Canterbury School.
-Parent volunteers help in the classroom, at carpool, accompany students on field trips, help in the library and a wide variety of special events sponsored by the Parent Association.
+A. Parents are welcome and encouraged to volunteer at Canterbury School.
+Parent volunteers help in the classroom, at carpool, and in the library, and also accompany students on field trips.
+In addition, they assist with a wide variety of special events sponsored by the Parent Association.

-Q. What type of physical activity will my child participate?
+Q. What type of physical activity will my child eXPERIENCE?

 A. Physical activity and the development of physical skills play an integral part in the Early Childhood curriculum.
 Children participate in recess, gymnastics, nature hikes and indoor activities in the gym and Upper Room (large motor room for Early Childhood students).

-Q. Do the Early Childhood students go on field trips?
+Q. Do Early Childhood students go on field trips?

 A. Yes.
 Canterbury School has school buses that transport students and parents on a variety of "field studies" at all levels.
 Field studies are planned as an enrichment piece to the thematic units in the classroom.